coderhustler/class/README.md

 # class
-this repository is created as a part of my curriculum.
+This repository is created as a part of my curriculum.
+Author - Rajeev Mishra